 How can we improve this communication channel and reinforce that reception of information?
 Here I propose some simple exercises:

--In a state of relaxation try to be aware of the impressions you receive through the senses and your inner feelings.
-It is about learning to pay attention to the sensations that we constantly receive and of which we pass olympically in our day to day.
+In a state of relaxation try to be aware of the impressions you receive through the senses and your inner feelings.
+It is about learning to pay attention to the sensations that we constantly receive and of which we ignore in our day to day.
 For example: I hear such sound, I perceive such aroma, such sensation, etc. Learn to notice everything that comes to you through your senses to give you more room to discover that possible communication of your subconscious.

 Ask questions: Intuition is always at our service, and it is possible to ask all kinds of questions.
 Of course, the questions have to be concrete or the answer could be interpreted in several ways.
 In any case, intuition always answers and, above all, it gives us the answers that best serve and help us in every moment of our lives.